How to Check if your Mac Malware Definitions List is Updated

 The date listed shows when the file was last modified, and the integer tag shows you which version the definitions list is.
 Assuming you haven’t disabled the anti-malware automatic updates (not recommended) and you are connected to the internet, this list should update on it’s own from Apple every day.

-Force the Malware Definitions List to Update
+How to Force the Malware Definitions List to Update in Mac OS X

 - Launch System Preferences and click on the “Security” panel